 Have you been charged with False Imprisonment?

-Then you will require the services of a law firm that specialises in criminal law.
 As a common law offence, false imprisonment is not contained in the legislation.
 It is nonetheless a very serious offence – the maximum penalty is 10 years in prison.

 What is False Imprisonment?

-- The charge of false imprisonment in Victoria is defined in the common law as the intentional deprivation of an another person’s liberty by way of physical force, threats or coercion in circumstances where the other person is not consenting and has no reasonable means of escape and no lawful excuse for the conduct exists.
+The charge of false imprisonment in Victoria is defined in the common law as the intentional deprivation of an another person’s liberty by way of physical force, threats or coercion in circumstances where the other person is not consenting and has no reasonable means of escape, and no lawful excuse for the conduct exists.

 - Does the prosecution have a case?